 DECEMBER HOLIDAYS AND HISTORY

-December Month Overview – December ushers in winter holidays such as Christmas, Kwanza, and Chanukah.
-Families gather together.
-Throughout the month, charity and peace encompass our thoughts and actions.
+December Holidays and History – December ushers in winter holidays such as Christmas, Kwanza, and Chanukah.
+It is also a time when families gather in the warmth of their homes.
+Throughout the month, our thoughts and actions turn toward charity and peace.
 During the twelfth and final month of the year, December inspires a flurry of activity both in the business world and our personal lives.
-Sales, shopping, family gatherings, school holidays, baking, and seasonal changes remind us of the way the world changes and how things used to be.
+Sales, shopping, family gatherings, school holidays, baking, and seasonal changes remind us of the the past while we look to our futures.

 The name December comes from the Latin word ‘decem’ meaning ten.
 On the Roman Calendar, December was the 10th month.
 However, Numa Pompilius adjusted the calendar when January and February were added.
 December became the twelfth month, and the calendar more accurately reflected the length of a year on Earth.

-During December, the winter solstice tips the Northern hemisphere the furthest distance from the sun.
-Through most of the month, Northern hemisphere inhabitants lose about 2 minutes of sunlight per day until the winter solstice.
-The winter solstice ushers in the astrological mark for winter and the shortest day on the calendar.
+During December, the winter solstice tips the Northern hemisphere its furthest distance from the sun.
+Through most of the month, its inhabitants lose about 2 minutes of sunlight per day until the winter solstice.
+The winter solstice marks the start of winter and the shortest day on the calendar.
 However, from that day forward, the days will slowly lengthen.
 They may not be warmer, but the Earth is tilting on its axis back toward the sun.